 In some cases, such as if the alleged victim was under your authority at the time of incident, the indecent assault can be considered ‘aggravated’.

-This can lead to increased penalties of up to 20 years imprisonment.
+This can lead to increased penalties.

 Act of indecency